-The baseline use of the Kitsat is a satellite teaching session that takes about 2 hours and can be done in the classroom.
+The baseline use of Kitsat is a satellite teaching session that takes about 2 hours and can be done in a classroom.

 The students detach the parts of the satellite and assemble it again.
-They set up the ground station and test the satellite functions with the ground station programme according to the instructions given.
+They set up the ground station and test the satellite functions with the ground station program according to the given instructions.

 Finally the students go through the photos, edit those and create panoramas from the images.

 2. Out to wild

 In classrooms Kitsat can be hoisted to the roof (or just operated from the other side of the room) for time of a simulated flyover, but some "real" action can be added.
 It can be positioned to high public places or lifted with a helium balloon to an altitude of hundreds of meters.

 Kitsat can also fly higher, up to stratosphere, but these flights need authorization, require planning and the flight with a recovery of Kitsat takes up to one day.

 A flyover can also be simulated very realistically using a drone.
 The drone – available in the near future as a separate purchase – can take Kitsat and fly at a low altitude over the ground station just like a real satellite would move in the sky.

 The ground station can be augmented also with a directional Yagi antenna adding a new level of realism..